-Research has demonstrated that QEEG neurofeedback has been effective in the treatment of anxiety, depression, insomnia, PTSD, epilepsy, stroke, some brain injuries, fibromyalgia, chronic pain, and autism.
-Stress and chemotherapy are two conditions which neurotherapy can address.
-Neurotherapy can also be beneficial in the early stages of cognitive decline and for certain dementia presentations, for example, with Parkinson's disease.
+Research has demonstrated that neurotherapy may be effective in the treatment of anxiety, depression, insomnia, PTSD, epilepsy, stroke, some brain injuries, fibromyalgia, chronic pain, and autism.
+Stress and chemotherapy are two additional conditions that neurotherapy may address.
+Neurotherapy may also be beneficial in the early stages of cognitive decline and for certain dementia presentations.
+Neurotherapy continues to be validated as a treatment for many brain-based disorders, such as Parkinson’s.
+Neurotherapy works by regularising brain networks and network hubs to restore and optimise brain functioning.

 Neurofeedback can also be used to optimise the brain for improved performance in various areas for anyone wishing to sharpen memory skills, math skills, decision-making, and problem-solving skills.
 This is done by reviewing a QEEG brain map to determine points for intervention and then increasing the efficiency of brain networks and network hubs in order to support the individual's performance in any endeavour.